20kdc/gabien-app-r48/doc/new_translation.md

 `vm` simply escalates to Scheme.
 The inverse is possible; dynamic translation entries can be called from Scheme as regular functions.

 Finally, there's the rest of the actual operations themselves.
 See `vm/trc-lib.scm` for these.

+You can test TRC expressions in the REPL using `(tr-dyn-fmt OBJ CODE)`.